-(a) Figure 6 and Figure 7 illustrate the scenario where the MSATS B2B Handler determines that the Recipient has exceeded the flow control file limit that allows them to receive an aseXML Message, or ".zip" file.
-Note: this check is only performed for aseXML Messages containing Transactions and
+- (a) Figure 6 and Figure 7 illustrate the scenario where the MSATS B2B Handler determines that the Recipient has exceeded the flow control file limit that allows them to receive an aseXML Message, or ".zip" file.
 Note: this check is only performed for aseXML Messages containing Transactions and ase:TransactionAcknowledgements.
-The check is not performed on ".ack" files containing only ase:MessageAcknowledgements.

-- (b) Steps 1-4 are the same as described in Section 6.4.1.1. - (c) Step 5: AEMO must ensure that the MSATS B2B Handler writes a negative ase:MessageAcknowledgement, or standalone ase:Event to the Outbox of the Initiator, as an uncompressed ".ack" file.
-An appropriate ase:Code identifies where the Outbox of the Recipient is full (ase:Code="111"). - (d) Steps 6-10 are the same as described in steps 16-20 of Section 6.4.1.1.
+The check is not performed on ".ack" files containing only ase:MessageAcknowledgements. - (b) Steps 1-4 are the same as described in Section 6.4.1.16.4.1.1. - (c) Step 5: AEMO must ensure that the MSATS B2B Handler writes a negative ase:MessageAcknowledgement, or standalone ase:Event to the Outbox of the Initiator, as an uncompressed ".ack" file.
+An appropriate ase:Code identifies where the Outbox of the Recipient is full (ase:Code="111"). - (d) Steps 6-10 are the same as described in steps 16-20 of Section 6.4.1.16.4.1.1.

-6.4.1.3.
+6.4.1.4.
 FTP - ase:MessageAcknowledgement validation failure